tum-pbs/pbdl-book/physgrad.md

 As long as the physical process does _not destroy_ information, the Jacobian is non-singular.
 In fact, it is believed that information in our universe cannot be destroyed so any physical process could in theory be inverted as long as we have perfect knowledge of the state.

+XXX

 ???
 While evaluating the IGs directly can be done through matrix inversion or taking the derivative of an inverse simulator,  ???

 We now consider a somewhat theoretical construct: what can we do if we have access to an

+XXX

-what happens if we use the inverse simulator directly in backpropagation.
+... what happens if we use the inverse simulator directly in backpropagation.
 Let $y = \mathcal P(x)$ be a forward simulation, and $\mathcal P(y)^{-1}=x$ its inverse (we assume it exists for now, but below we'll relax that assumption).
 Equipped with the inverse we now define an update that we'll call the **physical gradient** (PG) {cite}`holl2021pg` in the following as